plord12/vizy-training/README.md

-# Vizi cam training
+# Vizy cam training

-An attempt to train vizicam with UK birds + animals
+An attempt to train vizycam with UK birds + animals

 Data sets :